 The Bodhisatta was once a tree fairy.
 The king sent one of his young elephants to the mahouts for training, the first step of which was to tie it to a post and beat it with metal hooks.
-As it was being tortured, the elephant broke free and fled to the Himalayas where it lived without happiness and in constant fear of death; even the sound of the wind could make it panic.
+As the elephant was being tortured, it broke free and fled to the Himalayas where it lived without happiness and in constant fear of death; even the sound of the wind could make it panic.
 The Bodhisatta saw the elephant’s plight and said that for its own well-being it must get over its fear; and hearing this wisdom, it did.

 In the Lifetime of the Buddha